COM STA/MTA Basics - Threading Models and How to Avoid Hangs

 That is why WinForms and WPF UI threads are STA by default.

-The trade-off is that STA has strong thread affinity, so it is easy to create congestion if too many things depend on one thread.
+STA gives you strong thread affinity, but it is easy to congest if many callers pile up on it.

 4. MTA (Multi-Threaded Apartment)